 We recently had the chance to put those claims to the test with a validation platform that Intel provided, giving us a glimpse of what to expect from Tiger Lake in the future.
 We'll cover out test results below.

-Intel also recently confirmed that we'll soon see eight-core Tiger Lake models come to market, though the series will be confined to dual- and quad-core models for some time.
+Intel also recently confirmed that we'll soon see eight-core Tiger Lake models come to market, though the series will be confined to dual- and quad-core models for at least the next few months.
 We've also seen the first sign of Tiger Lake desktop PC systems emerge in the preliminary listings for a new line of ASRock NUCs, but we'll see those systems in more flavors as other vendors release their products.

 Intel's Tiger Lake brings a dizzying array of improvements over the company's previous-gen Ice Lake with higher clock speeds, a doubling of graphics performance, the first PCIe 4.0 support for laptops, and support for LPDDR4x memory serving as the headline advances.
 Intel also unveiled its new Evo platform, which is the second-gen of its Project Athena initiative.
 After Intel shared the technical details of its architecture, the new 10nm SuperFin process, and even more low-level details, we now have all the info condensed down into this article.
 Let's start with the chips, then take a look at some of the first Tiger Lake laptops to hit the market.